 To increase insect resistance, for instance, scientists have placed genes from bacteria into the DNA of corn, cotton, and other crops.
 The genes they selected produce the protein Bt.
 This protein is lethal to insect larvae that eat it.
 Scientists create recombinant DNA from the genomes of these bacteria.
 The new DNA is then inserted into the genome of the crop being protected.
 When the new plants start to grow, their cells express the bacterial DNA and the protein Bt is produced.

 Farmers that do not grow genetically modified crops must spray their crops with pesticides, which are very expensive.
 Crops that produce Bt protect themselves as they grow.
 This is important, considering that crop-eating insects do over a billion dollars of damage annually.
 With genetic engineering, this loss could be averted.

 Sickle-cell disease is an inherited blood disorder that affects many millions of people worldwide.
 The condition actually increased in prevalence because in it milder forms it confers resistance to malaria.
 Like many genetic disorders, there is currently no cure.
 Patients with sickle-cell disease must undergo a variety of dangerous procedures to extend their life.

 The same concept has been used in humans as early as 1990, although mass treatment is still not available.
-The use of viruses with recombinant DNA is a contentious subject, as a virus can self-replicate and could reproduce in the environment.
-While the full consequences of recombinant DNA are unknown, their many benefits continue to pressure policy-makers and the public into accepting them.
+The use of viruses with recombinant DNA is a contentious subject, as a virus could reproduce in the environment with unintended consequences.
+While the full consequences of these actions are unknown, their many benefits continue to pressure policy-makers and the public into accepting them.
 With the proper guidelines, recombinant DNA technology is sure to revolutionize the world in a positive way.